Nepal – Island Peak with Everest Base Camp

 - International air tickets, airline taxes and fuel surcharge

 - Meals not indicated in itinerary

-- All tipping (Budget around 10 to 15% of the package fee per trekker for the tip for the trekking crew)
+- All tipping (Budget around 10-15% of the package fee per trekker for the tip for the trekking crew)

 - Personal porters

-- Personal travel insurance (mandatory to cover travel agent insolvency and trekking up to 6500m)
+- Personal travel insurance (mandatory to cover travel agent insolvency and trekking up to 7000m with fixed rope)

 - Personal expenses like shopping, laundry etc

 - Personal services during trek like hot shower, WIFI usage and charging of electronic appliances etc

 - Personal travel & trekking gear – warm clothing, shoes, backpacks etc

 - Compensation for damaged or lost of personal items (eg: climbing/trekking gear and equipment, cameras and any valuable items etc)